galopago/misistemita/d-electronics/README.md

-# TUSISTEMITA TYPE-D BOARDS: ELECTRONICS
+# MISISTEMITA TYPE-D BOARDS: ELECTRONICS

 Electronic boards with active/passive componentes with screw connectors for input/output and and 10.16 mm hole spacing